PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Evaluation

 \subsection{Kernel Performance}

-\parab{Overall results.} \figref{fig:eval_kernel_overall} reports normalized kernel performance (metric $\text{latency}^{-1}$, normalized to \sysname) across decode-batch configurations.
-For configurations with shared prefixes (\num{1}–\num{18}), \revise{\sysname achieves $22.7\times$, $12.0\times$, $2.0\times$, $12.9\times$ and $6.5\times$ speedups over FlashAttention, FlashInfer, FastTree, RelayAttention and RelayAttention++, respectively, across four attention-head settings.}{\sysname achieves up to $21.5\times$, $11.7\times$, $3.2\times$, $11.9\times$ and $5.7\times$ speedups over FlashAttention, FlashInfer, FastTree, RelayAttention and RelayAttention++, respectively, across four attention-head settings.} These gains arise from three factors: (1) a prefix-aware packing scheduler that cuts redundant global KV accesses (\secref{sec:design_pack.pack_scheduler}); (2) a multi-tile kernel combined with an online tile-size selector that adapts $(m,n)$ per CTA to better use bandwidth and on-chip memory (\secref{sec:design_pack.multi_tile}); and (3) multi-stream forward execution and long-KV splitting that mitigate execution bubbles caused by multi-tile kernels and KV-length dynamics (\secref{sec:design_forward}).
+\parab{Overall results.} \figref{fig:eval_kernel_overall} reports normalized kernel performance (metric $\text{latency}^{-1}$, normalized to \sysname) across decode-batch configurations on NVIDIA A100 GPU (80GB)\footnote{Evaluation results on NVIDIA H100 GPU are presented in \appendixref{sec:appendix_kernel_perf}.}.
+For configurations with shared prefixes (\num{1}–\num{18}), \sysname achieves up to $21.5\times$, $11.7\times$, $3.2\times$, $11.9\times$ and $5.7\times$ speedups over FlashAttention, FlashInfer, FastTree, RelayAttention and RelayAttention++, respectively, across four attention-head settings.
+These gains arise from three factors: (1) a prefix-aware packing scheduler that cuts redundant global KV accesses (\secref{sec:design_pack.pack_scheduler}); (2) a multi-tile kernel combined with an online tile-size selector that adapts $(m,n)$ per CTA to better use bandwidth and on-chip memory (\secref{sec:design_pack.multi_tile}); and (3) multi-stream forward execution and long-KV splitting that mitigate execution bubbles caused by multi-tile kernels and KV-length dynamics (\secref{sec:design_forward}).
 Together, these designs make \sysname consistently more efficient than the baselines.